 I was so fortunate to find Lunati when I did.
 One night, I went into town and discovered a tavern that had just opened.
 I took quick notice to the timid, soft-spoken white mouse with flowing arctic blue hair and iridescent butterfly wings.
-My affairs before her were short lived distractions.
-Immediately I knew she was different.
-Luna led me on wild and wonderful adventures for a whole month before things got serious.
-I finally had time to truly get to know someone and this only brought us closer together.
+My affairs before her were short lived, meager distractions.
+Immediately, I knew this girl was different.
+Lunati led me on wild and wonderful adventures for a long time before things got serious.
+I finally had an opportunity to truly get to know someone and this brought us closer together.

 Every night I would meet her at the bar for drinks and smokes and we would share stories, some deeply personal.
 Our discussions carried on well into morning and long after the bar had closed.
 We'd walk down the rainy streets together and settle in whatever rooms had vacancy, talking for hours.
 There were nights I hoped the sun would never rise.
 I enjoyed her company so much, and for once, I felt like I had built a meaningful relationship.

 Lunati spent most evenings keeping track of finances at the bar.
 Our resort on the Isles was proving to be a success but this meant we would inevitably have less time together.
 The native opium poppies that grew around the islands brought an influx of new guests.
-It wasn't long before curiosity took hold and I decided to try them for myself.
-All of the negativity, anxiety and pain I had melted away the first time I tried opium.
-This became a habit over time that I didn't think twice about, as the poppies grew in abundance throughout the Isles.
+I'd started using the opium for pain when we first came to Nimbaterra.
+My leg had been injured and opium was the only relief I had for awhile.
+Long after my leg had healed, I found myself still dependent on that medicine, but it wasn't the pain relief that kept me coming back.
+When I took some opium, all of the sadness and fear I had melted away.
+This became a habit over time that I didn't think too much about, as the poppies grew in abundance throughout the Isles.

 Every day I'd wake up, start the day with poppy tea and help train our resident alchemists.
 Over time I became absorbed in my profession and spent all night in the library or on training.
 Lunati and I were up to our necks in work and spending much less time as a couple.
-Eventually, I took a step back and had a long, hard look at what this was doing to my life.
+Disappointed, I forced myself to step back and take a serious look at what this was doing to my life.

 I was becoming like Him.
 Hard working, emotionless, an overachiever.
 I had to get out of this now before I was consumed.
 I decided to make the flight back to the woods I explored as a cub.
-For days I wandered quietly in self-reflection and solitude.
-My sketching tree was gone, blown down by a storm long ago and reduced to rotting debris.
-I set up camp for a few weeks and detoxed myself from the opium.
-Away from the temptations of Nimbaterra, I suffered silent and alone through the effects of withdrawal, both mental and physical.
-My world, normally full of color and life, felt desaturated without opium.
+For days, I wandered quietly in self-reflection and solitude.
+My favorite tree was gone, blown down by a storm long ago and reduced to rotting debris.
+I set up camp for a few weeks and tried to detox from the opium.
+Away from the temptations of Nimbaterra, I suffered silent and alone through the physical and mental effects of withdrawal.
+My world, normally full of color and life, suddenly felt desaturated and empty.

-Yet somehow, in the darkest time of my life, a vibrant shade of green caught my eye.
+One night, during the darkest time of my life, a vibrant shade of green caught my eye.
 It twinkled beneath the stars, dazzling with dewdrops.
-A vine, climbing up from the splintered remains of my favorite tree.
+A vine, climbing up from the splintered remains of my beloved tree.
 I watched as gradually more vines sprouted up from the decay.
 They ached to touch the sun, just as I did.
 The will to live of nature's children struck a chord with me.
-After a couple of weeks in solutide, my cleansing was done and I returned to Nimbaterra to be with my partner again.
+After a couple of weeks in solutide, my cleansing was done and I returned to Nimbaterra to be with Lunati and our friends again.

 Some scars never fade, and that's alright.
 When I turn over my hands to look down at the faint grey lines today, I don't recall a father who neglected me.
 I remember the day I learned how to be strong, alone.